hodzanassredin/hodzanassredin.github.com/_posts/2016-05-06-cassandra_deploy_azure.md

 [connection]
 client_timeout = 30
 {% endhighlight %}
-And our schema.cql is just a cql file with keyspace and tables creation.
+And our schema.cql is just a cql file with a keyspace and tables creation.
 And final deploy task.
 {% highlight python %}
 def deploy():